Scrip from haciendas

 Hacienda de Nazareno

-On 16 September 1908 it was reported that a group of a hundred (drunken) peones attacked the main buildings of the Nazareno hacienda, where only the owner, José Farjas, his wife and his book-keeper where in residenceLa Patria, Año XXXII, Segunda época, Núm, 138, 18 September 1908.
+On 16 September 1908 it was reported that a group of a hundred (drunken) peones attacked the main buildings of the Nazareno hacienda, where only the owner, José Farjas, his wife and his book-keeper were in residenceLa Patria, Año XXXII, Segunda época, Núm, 138, 18 September 1908.
 One of the workers, José L. Puente, was killed.

 The hacienda paid its workers with vouchers (vales ó fichas) that had to be exchanged for goods in the tienda de raya.
 Apparently, Puente had tried to cash half of the vales he held, was abused by Farjas, who was in a bad humour, taken inside the house and ultimately killed in an explosion.
 So the workers besiged the house until help could arrive from Ciudad LerdoLa Patria, Año XXXII, Segunda época, Núm, 162, 14 October 1908.

 In November 1911 a newspaper reported on “the monopoly in the Hacienda de Nazareno”.
-Though the articled was datelined Avilés, Coahuila, it probably referred to the same hacienda as above, the one 15 kilometres south of Torreón.
+Though the article was datelined Avilés, Coahuila, it probably referred to the same hacienda as above, the one 15 kilometres south of Torreón.
 The newspaper reported that on the hacienda they paid part of the wages with fichas that could only be used in the tienda de rayaEl Diario del Hogar, Año XXXI, Núm.
 11,014 Tomo 48, Núm.
 71, 29 November 1911.

 Hacienda de Santa Lucia